 You get the same advantages with Cloud hosting plans that you do with VPS hosting plans: namely dedicated resources and nearly 0% downtime, which means your website runs faster and can handle more traffic.

-If you’re into gaming, Hostinger offers Minecraft hosting specifically designed for gaming and setting up a Minecraft server.
+If you’re into gaming, Hostinger is one of the few hosting providers that offers Minecraft hosting specifically designed for gaming and setting up a Minecraft server.
 Minecraft is a wildly popular game, and running your own server gives you full control over the game.

 You’ll decide the rules of the game and assign roles to all other users.
 A server also lets your friends play and join you in your virtual world.
 Also, running your own Minecraft servers makes modding the game very easy.

-Hostinger offers multiple Minecraft hosting plans that start from $6.99 per month and go all the way to $77.99 per month for serious gamers and streamers.
+Hostinger offers multiple Minecraft hosting that start from $6.99 per month and go all the way to $29.99 per month for serious gamers and streamers.

 Hostinger also has “Wordpress Hosting,” which is the same as their shared plans but packaged a little differently.